William Hung (sinologist): Sinology and teaching in the 1930s

-When war with the United States was declared in December 1941, the Japanese army arrested 12 Yenching University professors, including Hung.
+When war with the United States was declared in December 1941, the Japanese army arrested twelve Yenching University professors, including Hung.
 They were roughly interrogated, beaten, kept in unheated cells, and fed little.
 Although they were eventually released, they were not allowed to return to campus.
 Hung refused to cooperate with the Japanese.

 After the war

 After the Allied victory in August 1945, Hung returned to the devastated Yenching campus.
 He thought of going to the United States, first to catch up with scholarly developments and secondly to seek support for Yenching.
 Harvard University invited him to lecture and Hung left China in April 1946.
 The University of Hawaii hired him in the spring of 1947 as visiting professor.
-While he still intended to return to China, Civil War had broken out and the economy deteriorated sharply.
+While he still intended to return to China, the Civil War had broken out and the economy deteriorated sharply.
 That summer, he decided to move back to the Harvard–Yenching Institute in Cambridge, Massachusetts and, with the outbreak of the Korean War, Hung completely abandoned the idea of returning to China.

-The decision to give up home and Yenching University made him miserable but he felt his will has been exhausted.
-At the age of fifty, he had to find the courage to meet the challenges of an unknown world.
+The decision to give up home and Yenching University made him miserable but he felt his will had been exhausted.
 In 1948, the Harvard-Yenching Institute made him a Fellow but did not give him a formal teaching position.
-Hung and his wife bought a house close by the university, and rented out rooms and collected meager social benefits to survive.
-While living abroad, Hung still longed for his homeland.
-He often told friends "I love America, I love the motherland, the motherland of my parents."
+Hung and his wife bought a house close by the university, and rented out rooms and collected minimal social benefits.
+While living abroad, Hung often told friends, "I love America, I love the motherland, the motherland of my parents."